 4. The contractor will furnish the School Committee with a list of names of drivers and their safety records for the last three years.

 5. The contractor will notify school officials as soon as possible of any change of bus drivers.

-SOURCE: MASC - Reviewed 2022

 LEGAL REFS.: M.G.L.
 90:7B; 90:8A; 90:8A ½

+SOURCE: MASC Updated 2026